On action ground states of defocusing nonlinear Schr\"odinger equations: Rotating case

 which implies that $ \lrang{R \phi}{\phi} = \lambda_0(\Omega) $.
 It follows immediately that $\| \hat \phi_{\Omega,\omega^{n_k}} \|_{R(\kappa)} \rightarrow \| \phi \|_{R(\kappa)}$ as $\omega \rightarrow -\lambda_0(\Omega)$, which, together with the weak convergence, implies $ \hat \phi_{\Omega,\omega^{n_k}} \rightarrow \phi $ in $ X $.
 Since $\phi\in E_0$, one obtain $d(\hat \phi_{\Omega,\omega^{n_k}}, E_0)\leq\|\hat \phi_{\Omega,\omega^{n_k}} - \phi \|_X \to 0$ as $k\to\infty$.
 By the arbitrariness of the sequence $\{\omega^k\}$, the conclusion follows immediately. \end{proof}

-Following a similar idea in \cite{Fukuizumi2}, we can precisely show the asymptotics for mass. \begin{theorem}(Asymptotic for mass) When $ \omega \rightarrow -\lambda_0(\Omega)^- $, the mass of the action ground state is approaching zero at the rate
+Following a similar idea in Ref.~\refcite{Fukuizumi2}, we can precisely show the asymptotics for mass. \begin{theorem}(Asymptotic for mass) When $ \omega \rightarrow -\lambda_0(\Omega)^- $, the mass of the action ground state is approaching zero at the rate

 \end{theorem}

 \begin{proof} Without loss of generality, we assume that $ \lambda_0(\Omega) = 0 $.
 Then $ E_0 $ is the eigenspace of $ R $ associated with eigenvalue $ 0 $, which is finite dimensional and thus all the norms on it are equivalent.
 We shall show that $ \| \phi_{\Omega,\omega} \|_{L^2}^2 \sim |\omega|^\frac{2}{p-1} $.